Geraldo Perdomo Player Props: Diamondbacks vs. Nationals

 Geraldo Perdomo At The Plate

-- Perdomo has picked up an RBI in 34.8% of his games this year, with two or more RBI in 13.0% of his games.
-He has also plated three or more runs in three contests.
+- Perdomo has had at least one RBI in 34.0% of his games this year (16 of 47), with two or more RBI six times (12.8%).
+He has also accounted for three or more of his team's runs in three contests.

-- In 20 of 46 games this season, he has scored, and five of those games included multiple runs.
+- He has scored a run in 21 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.